Lajitas, Texas: Economy

 The Lajitas Golf Resort and Spa is a 20,000-acre golf resort business in Lajitas owned by Texas businessman Kelcy Warren, who bought the resort from previous owner Steve Smith while the business was going through financial distress.
 It is located on the Rio Grande, bordering Mexico, between Big Bend National Park and Big Bend Ranch State Park.
 The Robert E. Lee on Traveller statue is on display at the resort.

 Education

 Lajitas is zoned to schools in the Terlingua Common School District.
-Before that, Lajitas had a school with 50 students in 1912.
-H.W.
-McGuirk also funded the construction of a school.
+In 1912, Lajitas had a school with 50 students.

 Media

-In the 1970s the community had one telephone, and newspapers were delivered one day later than their normal dates.
-Additionally, there were no televisions, the latter a rarity among communities in the decade.
+In the 1970s, the community had one telephone, and newspapers were delivered one day later than their normal dates.
+Additionally, televisions were a rarity among communities in the decade.

 Frank Q. Dobbs directed his first film, Enter the Devil, in Lajitas in 1972.

-The TV miniseries, Streets of Laredo was also filmed in Lajitas.
-The community was said to be "about the only place where you can shoot 360 degrees", since Santa Fe and Sedona were already used up.

 Infrastructure

 Airport

 Due to the remoteness of the resort, Lajitas is served by the Lajitas International Airport, a private airport with a 6503 ft concrete runway.
+Regularly scheduled service between Lajitas and Dallas Love Field is available on JSX.